 Vocational A Level Equivalents

-The Vocational A Level Equivalent (VAE) courses currently offered are Business, Digital Media and Financial Studies.
+The Vocational A Level Equivalent (VAE) courses currently offered are Creative Digital Media Production and Financial Studies.
 They differ from traditional A Levels because they are offered for more vocational subjects and their assessment is usually more weighted towards coursework than examinations (further details of the split in assessment can be found on the subject pages) and therefore suit students who like to be assessed in this way.
 Note that each VAE carries the same UCAS weighting as a traditional A Level.
 We normally recommend that an individual student only takes one VAE due to the significant amount of coursework involved.

 Why study Vocational A Level Equivalents?